TariqMK/Misc/Compress Directory to File/README.md

 ## Requirements
 These scripts work on the Windows OS

+## How to Run
+Open the CMD Frontend file with administrative privileges.
+Ensure all relevant parts of both scripts are filled in with the required information.

 ## Intended Result
 A directory of your choice will be compressed into a single file and sent to a destination of your choosing.
 The name this compressed file will have will contain the date of the backup in a sustainable format (`YYYY-MM-DD`) for long term ease of use.